 Welcome to Nursery Rosen Class.
 On this page you will find information about how we organise teaching and learning in the nursery at Shoreditch Park and see highlights, through photos and videos, of the things we have done.

-Shoreditch Park Nursery has space for 14 children to attend full time.
-In addition, we have 11 part time morning places and 11 part time afternoon places.
-We currently have a few places available in our nursery so if you would like a place or would like to visit the school and see our outstanding Foundation Stage provision we hold open mornings every Wednesday at 9am.
-Please contact the school office to arrange your visit.
+Shoreditch Park Nursery has space for children to attend full and part time.
+If you would like a place or wish to visit the school and see our outstanding Foundation Stage provision please contact the school office to arrange your visit.

 Links with Parents and Carers